 Thinking about buying a house in the Netherlands?
 Wondering what the housing prices are doing?
-And if now is the right time to jump into the Dutch housing market?
+And if now is the right time to jump into the Dutch housing market and take out a mortgage?
 Then this update is for you!

 What about housing prices outside of the Randstad?

 While Amsterdam certainly is popular, housing prices are actually increasing even more outside of Amsterdam, specifically, outside the Randstad.
 In fact, housing prices across the Netherlands increased by an average of 20% this year — meaning Amsterdam saw a below-average increase. 😳

 After over two years of being stuck indoors, it seems that people want to enjoy a more spacious and free lifestyle at home.
 That pushed many people outside of the Netherlands’ much-beloved ring of crowded cities.